Volume: 3 1/8 qts. over stock for 2wd, 2 1/2 qts. over stock for 4wd

 - OEM: 5013470AE

 For a gasket, PML recommends an inexpensive cork or cork composite type gasket.
 Dodge/Chrysler recommends the Mopar silicon gasket maker, which comes in a tube, for many Chrysler, Dodge, Ram and Jeep vehicles.
 This will also work fine with a PML pan.

 An example of a cork gasket is Transmaxx 72300, shown below.

-The pan features internal baffles.
-The baffles keep the oil near the pickup tube, act as heat sinks to help with cooling, and reduce sloshing.
+The baffles on the inside of the PML pan keep the oil near the pickup tube, act as heat sinks to help with cooling, and reduce sloshing.

 Optional Temperature Sending Unit Machining